als-unhooked

 Note: Only the average run times are shown.
 See benchmark/_exec.js for more details on how the benchmarks are run.

-Note 2: The Modern API was retrofitted with some functionality from the legacy interface for the purpose of these tests.
+Note 2: The Modern API was retrofitted with some functionality from the legacy interface for testing parity.

 Listeners triggered by event-driven classes like EventEmitter will sometimes be called in a different execution context, resulting in so-called "context loss."
 To mitigate this, cls-hooked provides the Namespace#bindEmitter method, which uses emitter-listener to monkeypatch the EventEmitter, automatically binding every listener to the current Namespace context.
 This method is convenient, and may even be necessary in some cases.
 In most cases, however, avoiding context loss is as simple is binding the listener before adding it to the emitter: